-Effect of Drugs on Liver Flow Rates.
 BOPTA is a choleretic drug.
 Bile flow rates increased during the perfusion and recovered along the rinse period (Fig. 2).
-MEB perfusion had no effect on bile flow rates, and RIF perfusion slightly decreased the bile flow rates, with a rapid recovery before the end of the protocol.
-Thus, only BOPTA $v{\rm bile}$ values relied on both increased canalicular fluid transfer and biliary concentrations.
+MEB perfusion had no effect on bile flow rates and rifampicin perfusion decreased slightly the bile flow rates with a rapid recovery before the end of the protocol.
+Thus, only BOPTA bile excretion rates relied on both increased canalicular fluid transfer and biliary concentrations.

-MEB and BOPTA Hepatic Pharmacokinetics and Concentrations.
-The MEB v value was steady over time (1797 \pm 61 nmol/min), and the maximal $v{\rm bile}$ value reached 990 \pm 166 nmol/min at the end of the perfusion period (Fig. 3C, right, y-axis).
-The MEB $v{\rm ef}$ from 85 to 105 minutes was measured during the rinse period because during this period MEB $C{\rm out}$ originated only from hepatocytes.
-The efflux was minimal (<10 nmol/min).
-These three fluxes generated an increase in hepatocyte concentrations over time that reached 2611 \pm 98 μ M (Fig. 3B).
-The low concentrations in HVs ($C{\rm out}$) at \sim 4 μ M (Fig. 3A) explained the high extraction ratio of MEB (0.93 \pm 0.03).
-The maximal bile concentration was 97,017 \pm 11,289 μ M (Fig. 3C, left, y-axis).
+MEB and BOPTA hepatic pharmacokinetics and concentrations

+The MEB removal rate from sinusoids (v) was steady over time (1797 ± 61 nmol/min) and the maximal bile excretion rate (v{bile}) reached 990 ± 166 nmol/min at the end of the perfusion period (Fig. 3C, right Y-axis).
+The MEB basolateral efflux from hepatocytes (v{ef,85-105}) was measured during the rinse period because during this period MEB C{out} originated only from hepatocytes.
+The efflux was minimal (< 10 nmol/min).
+These three fluxes generated an increase in hepatocyte concentrations over time that reached 2611 ± 98 μ M (Fig. 3B).
+The low concentrations in hepatic veins (C{out}) around 4 μ M (Fig. 3A), explained the high extraction ratio of MEB (0.93 ± 0.03).The maximal bile concentration was 97'017 ± 11'289 μ M (Fig. 3C, left Y-axis).
 During the rinse period, all parameters decreased steadily in the absence of MEB perfusion.

-The BOPTA v value was much lower than that of MEB and significantly decreased over time to reach a steady value of 464 \pm 80 nmol/min.
-C{out} values were close to C{in} values (Fig. 4A), and the liver extraction ratio was 0.08 \pm 0.01.
-The maximal v{bile} (Fig. 4C, right, y-axis) and the bile concentrations (Fig. 4C, x-axis) were lower during BOPTA perfusion compared with MEB perfusion (P < 0.0001).
-The ratios of $AUCv{bile}$ to $AUCv{ef}$ from 85 to 105 minutes were 5.3 (BOPTA) and 40.4 (MEB).
-Thus, MEB basolateral efflux was negligible, and only BOPTA v{ef} might increase the C{out} measured in HVs.
+The BOPTA removal rate from sinusoids (v) was much lower than that of MEB and significantly decreased over time to reach a steady value of 464 ± 80 nmol/min.
+C{out} were close to C{in} (Fig. 4A), and the liver extraction ratio was 0.08 ± 0.01.
+The maximal bile excretion rate (Fig. 4C, right Y-axis) and the bile concentrations (Fig. 4C, X-axis) were lower during BOPTA perfusion in comparison to MEB perfusion (p < 0.0001).
+The ratio of AUCv{bile} and AUCv{ef} (AUCRv{bile}/v{ef}) from 85 to 105 min were 5.3 (BOPTA) and 40.4 (MEB).
+Thus,

+MEB basolateral efflux was negligible and only BOPTA v{ef} might increase C{out} measured in hepatic veins.